logicalclocks/hops-docs/docs/overview/hopsWorks.rst

 * design and update metadata for files/directories/DataSets

 ..
-HopsWorks is built on a number of services, illustrated below:
+Hopsworks is built on a number of services, illustrated below:
 ..
-HopsWorks Layered Architecture.
+Hopsworks Layered Architecture.

-HopsWorks covers: users, projects and datasets, analytics, metadata mangement and free-text search.
+Hopsworks covers: users, projects and datasets, analytics, metadata mangement and free-text search.

 Users
 -----

 * Users authenticate with a valid email address
   * A 2nd factor can optionally be enabled for authentication.
 Supported devices are smartphones (Android, Apple, Windows) with an one-time password generator such as `Google Authenticator`_.

 .. _Google Authenticator: https://support.google.com/accounts/answer/1066447?hl=en